razorpay/blade/rfcs/2022-04-09-accessibility.md

 - Providing captions for a video can benefit users who watch videos in loud environments or in a library.
 - Sufficient color contrast is good for different lighting conditions and people with visual impairments.
 - Older people with changing abilities due to aging can benefit from accessible experiences.
-- Good layouts and design helps users with cognitive disabilities but also people who are unconfident with technology or old-aged people.(can remove this point, seems very confusing from intent perspective)

 > Check out this youtube [video about Web Accessibility Perspectives](https://www.youtube.com/watch?v=3f31oufqFSM) by W3C for more details about how accessibility can help wide range of people with or without disabilities.